Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Simulation Results

-These experiments claim that the proposed method "ZF IM CD" outperforms the reference "ZF EQ" up to 5\% at the low \textit{SUSINR} region ($<5$ dB) and up to 2\% at high ($>20$ dB).
-The modification of the algorithm "ZF IM MCS IRC" provides better results up to 6\% at the low \textit{SUSINR} region.
+Presented experiments claim that the proposed method IM outperforms the reference EP up to 5\% at the low \textrm{SUSINR} region ($<5$ dB) and up to 2\% at high ($>20$ dB).
+The modification of the algorithm IM IRC provides better results up to 6\% at the low \textrm{SUSINR} region.
+This is the result of better distribution of transmitted symbol powers (see example on Fig.~\ref{fig:power_distr_im_method}).

+The proposed IM method in combination with widely-studied Water Filling (WF)~\cite{yu2004iterative} show a significant gain in spectral efficiency while using a similar computing time as the reference Equal Power (EP) solution (see Fig.~\ref{fig:geom_avg_se_gains}.)

+The assumption that the noise-power ratio is close to zero was chosen that the Equal Power (EP) and Water-Filling (WF) method are close enough.
+Now we provide experiments both for EP and WF methods in Fig.~\ref{fig:geom_avg_se_gains} in a wide range of noise-power ratio.
+Although theoretical results stay correct only for close to zero noise-power, it helps to derive the Intersection Method (IM), which shows a good performance in a wide range of noise-power ratio.

-Finally, it is experimentally proved out that the modification "ZF IM MCS CD" in case of table 2 MCS-$\beta$ values (see Tab.~\ref{tab:beta}) provides better results than "ZF IM CD".
-This can be explained by the fact that final quality in this case is also measured using MCS Exponential Average Effective SINR~\eqref{SINR_eff}, which is explicitly used in "ZF IM MCS CD".
-For both cases table 1 and table 2 MCS-$\beta$ values, the method "ZF IM MCS CD" outperforms "ZF IM CD" since "ZF IM MCS CD" takes into account MCS-$\beta$ values inside its formulas.
+Finally, it is experimentally proved out that the modification IM CD in case of both table 1 and table 2 MCS-$\beta$ values (see Tab.~\ref{tab:beta}) provides better results than IM.
+The difference in quality is clear in Gains of SE Figs.~\ref{fig:avg_se_gains_tab_1},~\ref{fig:avg_se_gains_tab_2}, which show that the performance improvement of Alg.~\ref{OPT Scheme QAM} is because of Alg.~\ref{OPT Scheme QAM} utilizes EESM Model~\ref{SINR_eff}.